A homemade chocolate star bread with a soft, fluffy brioche dough and rich chocolate filling—shaped into a show-stopping pull-apart star

 Brioche dough

-- In the bowl of a mixer fitted with the dough hook, place the flour, powdered sugar and salt and mix on medium speed.
+- In the bowl of a stand mixer fitted with the dough hook, combine the flour, granulated sugar, and salt.

 Assembly

-- Place a first disk of dough on a baking sheet covered with baking paper.
+- Place the first dough circle on a baking sheet lined with parchment paper.

 Baking

-- Let cool slightly, sprinkle with confectioner's sugar and serve.
+- Let cool for 10–15 minutes, dust with powdered sugar, and serve.

 Notes